Graph-augmented Learning to Rank for Querying Large-scale Knowledge Graph

 \subsection{Subgraph Matching Networks}

-To better exploit the global contextual information and the structural information, we expand GGNNs from uni-directional embedding to bi-directional embedding.
+To better exploit the global contextual information and the structural information, we expand GGNNs from uni-directional to bi-directional.
 Given a question graph $G_q$ or a sub-KSG $S$, each node $v$ is initialized with its word embedding (e.g., average word embeddings for multi-token nodes).
-To calculate the representation of each node $\mathbf{h}_v^{(l)}$ at layer $l$, the BiGGNN encoder first aggregate the information of neighbouring nodes to compute aggregation vectors using the following update rule:
+To calculate the representation of each node $\mathbf{h}_v^{(l)}$ at layer $l$, the encoder first aggregates the information of neighbouring nodes to compute aggregation vectors using the following update rule:

 where $N_{\vdash}(v)$ and $N_{\dashv}(v)$ denote the neighbours of $v$ with outgoing and ingoing edges. $\mathbf{W}^{(l-1)}_{\vdash}$ and $\mathbf{W}^{(l-1)}_{\dashv}$ are trainable weight matrices.
 Then, a Gated Recurrent Unit (GRU) \cite{cho2014learning} is used to update the node representation at layer $l$ based on the aggregation vectors and the node representation at previous layer: